Boostcom/bl-api-v3/source/includes/00_introduction/0_introduction.md

 # Introduction

-This documentation describes Boostcom's MPC APIs that allow to manage Loyalty Club, its members and content.
+This documentation describes Placewise's MPC APIs that allow to manage Loyalty Club, its members and content.

 ## Hosts